seanrreid/ccs_curriculim_hub/docs/syllabus/README.md

 The course goal is to deliver a structured, yet flexible, learning experience that accommodates diverse student schedules.

-## Weekly Schedule Outline
+## Daily Schedule/Hours

-### Monday and Thursday: Introduction and Review
+Monday and Thursday: Introduction and Review

-Introduction and review meetings will run 3 hours, for a total of 6 hours per week for 16 weeks (96 total hours).
+- Required lecture attendance
+- 3 hours per day

-### Tuesday, Wednesday, Friday: Office Hours
+Tuesday, Wednesday, Friday: Open Office Hours/Lab\*

-Regular check-ins will occur during Office Hours.
-Office Hours will consist of 3 hour blocks on each day (144).
-Times will be determined based on students' availability, and designed to provide times that meet the needs for all the students.
+- Tuesday & Wednesdays: 2.5 hour blocks
+- Fridays: 3 hour blocks

-### Assignments/Classwork
+Assignments/Classwork

-Assignments work will take 2-4 hours per day, and weekend projects are expected to take 8-12 hours to complete.
+Assignment work will take at least 1-2 hours per weekday.
+Projects are expected to take at least 12 hours to complete.

-Face-to-face time will be at least 240 hours total over the course of 16 weeks, and classwork will run between 160-320 hours total.
-Over the course of the program students can expect a maximum of 560 hours.

----
+## Weekly Schedule

-## 1. Developer Fundamentals
+### Week 1: Developer Fundamentals

-### The Terminal
+The Terminal

 - Unix Philosophy: "Each tool should do one thing, do it well, and work together with other tools."
 - Run basic commands